richardandersen/DSEDiagnosticAnalyticParser/README.md

     All diagnostic files are located directly under diagnosticPath folder.
 Each file should have the IP address either in the beginning or end of the file name. e.g., cfstats_10.192.40.7, system-10.192.40.7.log, 10.192.40.7_system.log, etc.

 Below settings are related to how aggregation is performed on the "Summary Log" worksheet.
-Below settings determine the aggregation period or bucket:
+Below settings determine the aggregation period or buckets:

 **LogSummaryPeriods** -- Defines the period as a series of dates and time entries.
 Each entry is defined by two fields.
 First field (Item1) is the beginning date/time bucket and the second (Item2) is the aggregation of that time gor that bucket.
 The time ranges starts at this entry and ends at the next entry.
 Here is an example:
     [{"Item1":"2016-08-02T00:00:00","Item2":"00:30:00"},{"Item1":"2016-08-01T00:00:00","Item2":"1.00:00:00"},{"Item1":"2016-07-20T00:00:00","Item2":"7.00:00:00"}]